 b) how will it likely affect me?

 c) what are my present and likely future interests?

 d) how does my present action and/or reaction likely to impact on my future interests?

-The issue is, indeed, one of national interests and sovereignty irrespective of the historic relations – blood relations – inevitably between the two countries.
+The issue is, indeed, one of national interests and sovereignty irrespective of the historic relations – blood relations or otherwise – inevitably between the two countries.